cedricomarchando/NB_LDPC_FB/README.md

 ## input and output files
  * Input File : 'FileMatrix' is an ASCII file with the parity-check matrix description in aList format.
- * Output File : in ./data file
+ * Output File : a txt file giving in the ./data forder giving SNR, BER, average number of iterations and time of the end of simulation

 ## Simulation on windows